Partner of Choice

 UNDP has been working for over 70 years in India as the lead agency for implementing SDGs in in partnership with the government, private sector and civil society.
 We work with the most vulnerable and disadvantaged communities and focus on ‘leaving no one behind’.

-UNDP is committed to achieving Sustainable Development Goals (SDGs) and actively works with governments at the national, state, and local level to strengthen capacities for improved service delivery and to reach those who are vulnerable and marginalised.
-UNDP in India has a strong legacy of working on the ground for decades, which is reflected in its partnerships with State Governments to further Human Development, Disaster Risk reduction, Livelihood Generation and Social Protection.
+UNDP is committed to achieving Sustainable Development Goals (SDGs) and actively works with governments at the national, state, and local levels to improve service delivery and reach vulnerable and marginalized communities.
+In India, UNDP has a long-standing presence and has established partnerships with state governments to promote Human Development, Disaster Risk Reduction, Livelihood Generation, and Social Protection.

-India is critical to achieving SDGs, and UNDP is working with the central ministries, State governments and local level governments to accelerate the SDGs.
-UNDP’s partnership with governments is aimed at promoting “whole of the government” approach for faster achievement of national and internationally agreed goals.
+Given India's crucial role in achieving the SDGs, UNDP actively engages with central ministries, state governments, and local level governments to accelerate progress.
+Through its partnerships with governments, UNDP aims to foster a “whole - of - government” approach for faster achievement of national and internationally agreed goals.

-In partnership with NITI Aayog, Ministry of Statistics and Programme Implementation and Ministry of Development of North-eastern Region, UNDP supports data analysis for promoting a data-driven decision-making approach.
+In partnership with NITI Aayog, the Ministry of Statistics and Programme Implementation, and the Ministry of Development of North-eastern Region, UNDP supports data analysis to promote data-driven decision-making.

-As State governments are at the forefront in the mission to achieve the SDGs, UNDP supports setting up of government-funded Sustainable Development Goal Coordination Centres (SDGCC) to strengthen planning and monitoring capacities and improve implementation capacities by offering technical and substantive support for service delivery at the State level.
-Further, UNDP promotes integration of SDGs within Panchayati Raj Institutions and the Urban Local Bodies.
+Recognizing the pivotal role of state governments in the mission to achieve SDGs, UNDP supports the establishment of government-funded Sustainable Development Goal Coordination Centres (SDGCCs).
+These centers bolster planning and monitoring capacities at the State level and offer technical and substantive support to improve implementation and service delivery.
+Additionally, UNDP advocates for the integration of SDGs within Panchayati Raj Institutions and Urban Local Bodies across the country.